Dark Emu: Debate and criticism

 Aboriginal human rights advocate Hannah McGlade, a Noongar woman and member of the United Nations Permanent Forum on Indigenous Issues, writes in The Australian that Dark Emu is "misleading and offensive to Aboriginal people and culture" and that it "is not very truthful or accurate".
 Warrimay historian Victoria Grieve-Williams, also in The Australian, calls Dark Emu a scandal and a hoax, and expresses deep concerns in the Aboriginal community about the story Pascoe is telling, saying that her family were not farmers, but proud of being hunter–gatherers.

-After Pauline Hanson's One Nation MP Mark Latham proposed in the New South Wales Parliament in June 2021 that the book should be banned from use by teachers in NSW schools (where it is not part of the curriculum, but available as an historical source for critical discussion), his motion had little support.
-The Minister for Indigenous Australians, Ken Wyatt, later commented that he welcomed "more people taking the time to read Dark Emu and consulting Mr Pascoe’s references to verify or disprove his assertions as we do with various academic studies or research ...
-What’s important here is that we are open to hearing other people’s perspectives, contemplating and genuinely engaging in working constructively together to reconcile our understandings".
+After Pauline Hanson's One Nation MP Mark Latham proposed in the New South Wales Parliament in June 2021 that the book should be banned from use by teachers in NSW schools (where it is not part of the curriculum, but available as a historical source for critical discussion), his motion had little support.
+The Minister for Indigenous Australians, Ken Wyatt, commented that he welcomed "more people taking the time to read Dark Emu and consulting Mr Pascoe's references to verify or disprove his assertions as we do with various academic studies or research ...
+What's important here is that we are open to hearing other people's perspectives, contemplating and genuinely engaging in working constructively together to reconcile our understandings".

 On 11 September 2021, Pascoe published in the Sydney Morning Herald a reflection in which he wrote:

 There has been some criticism of my book, Dark Emu, but when I read the book, [Farmers or Hunter-Gathers?
 The Dark Emu Debate by Peter Sutton and Keryn Walshe], which claims to repudiate it, I was amazed at how frequently the writers agreed with me.
 The big sticking point seems to be what we call the precolonial Aboriginal economy and culture.
 I don’t really care what it is called as long as Australians are allowed to know that Aboriginal people sometimes lived in houses and villages, often employed technology to harvest food and sometimes wore cloaks and sewn apparel.

 I want all Australians to know that their country had an automatic fishing machine, that Aboriginal people often built houses that could accommodate 50 people, that miles of aqueducts and channels had been built to harvest fish.
-I can’t believe anyone would not want their fellow countrywomen and men to have this knowledge about their country and not to consider what this says about our history.
+I can't believe anyone would not want their fellow countrywomen and men to have this knowledge about their country and not to consider what this says about our history.
 Whether the history is 65,000 or 120,000 years or more, we know that it is the oldest human civilisation on earth.

-It’s not about a culture being better or worse than any other, it’s about the true history of the land and how the First Nations culture managed their economy and society.
+It’s not about a culture being better or worse than any other, it's about the true history of the land and how the First Nations culture managed their economy and society.
 And how that sovereignty was taken away.
 It still surprises me that airwaves melt down when someone suggests that the invasion of Australia was just that, an invasion.